fundraiser

 How to Help:

-Foster: If you live within one hour of the DFW metroplex & are willing to drive to our trusted vet in Southlake, we provide all the supplies and you supply the love.
+Foster: If you live within 1.5 hours of the DFW metroplex, you might be a great fit!
 Fosters are the foundation to our rescue, and rescue would not be possible without our foster heroes.

 Donations: We are always in need of martingale collars, leashes, dog food, treats, enrichment toys, and monetary donations.
 Without these things rehabilitation would not be possible.
 Monetary donations supply the necessary transportation, & medical treatment (heartworm treatment, heartworm prevention, medical supplies) for so many of our rescue dogs.
 Purchase collars or harnesses here and they will MATCH your purchase!